earth-mover/forecast-datacube-demo/README.md

-# Analysis-Ready Weather Forecast Data Cubes in Zarr
+# Analysis-Ready Weather Forecast Data Cubes in Icechunk

 This is a model for how to build a data pipeline that ingests and transforms weather forecast data distributed as GRIB files to an analysis-ready cloud-optimized Zarr data cube using a serverless pipeline.